dcernst/dcernst.github.io/_posts/2013-08-26-gamification-of-good-behavior.md

       </td>

       <td>
-        Agree to present a problem to the class on presentation days after I&#8217;ve called on you.
+        Agree to present a problem to the class on presentation days after I've called on you.
       </td>
     </tr>